-- while the borrower returns to school at least half-time or is enrolled in an approved graduate fellowship program or rehabilitation program; - when the borrower is seeking, but unable to find, full-time employment, subject to a maximum deferment of 3 years; - when the lender determines that repayment will cause the borrower "economic hardship," as defined in the Act, subject to a maximum deferment of 3 years; or - while the borrower is serving on active duty or performing other qualifying service during a war or other military operation or national emergency.
+- while the borrower returns to school at least half-time or is enrolled in an approved graduate fellowship program or rehabilitation program; - when the borrower is seeking, but unable to find, full-time employment, subject to a maximum deferment of 3 years; or - when the lender determines that repayment will cause the borrower "economic hardship," as defined in the Act, subject to a maximum deferment of 3 years.

-Interest that accrues during a deferment is paid by the U.S. Department of Education on Subsidized Stafford Loans or is deferred and capitalized on Unsubsidized Stafford Loans.
+Interest that accrues during a deferment is paid by the U.S. Department of Education for Subsidized Stafford Loans or deferred and capitalized for Unsubsidized Stafford Loans.

-The Higher Education Act also permits, and in some cases requires, "forbearance" of payment of principal in some circumstances.
+The Higher Education Act also permits, and in some cases requires, "forbearance" periods from loan collection in some circumstances.
 Interest that accrues during a forbearance period is never subsidized.